-Each year, the museum hosts one-off hikes and tours to unique and storied parts of the Swannanoa Valley.
-These tours explore local history, lore and geography, often providing exclusive access to precious historic trails and long-lost communities far off the beaten path.
+Each year, the museum hosts one-off hikes, tours and other events showcasing parts of the Swannanoa Valley.
+These events explore local history, lore and geography, often providing exclusive access to precious historic trails and long-lost communities far off the beaten path.
 Read on to learn more and register.

 |Mt.
 Mitchell Railroad 4WD Caravan to Camp Alice||Saturday, October 1, 7:30am-6:30pm|

 |Haunted History Tours||Friday, Oct 21, and Saturday, Oct 22|

 |Historic North Fork Valley Tour of the Asheville Watershed- West Side||Saturday, November 5, 9:00am-2:30pm|